What is academic advising?

 How can academic advisors help?

 Academic advising is available to all students at UCA.
 Our goal is to assist students in a variety of ways.
-Advisors can explain the academic requirements for university programs; discuss and explain the requirements of the programs offered; interpret academic policies and procedures; develop program plans; discuss various program options; help students improve their study skills; and refer students to appropriate departments and campus resources as necessary.
+Advisors can explain the academic requirements for university programs; discuss and explain the requirements of the programs offered; interpret academic policies and procedures; develop program plans; discuss various program options; provide resources to students to improve their study skills; and refer students to appropriate departments and campus resources as necessary.

 Students are required to meet with their assigned academic advisor at least once each semester to ensure they remain on track.